Ailie Miller & Dollie Vardin

 An inveterate hat-wearer herself, Ailie ascribes her life-long love of hats to their ability to transform an outfit or a person.
 "They can make a boring suit or dress look fantastic, and ordinary people look extraordinary."

-Ailie Miller has now handed over the tools and trims of her trade along with the Dollie Vardin label to Dawei Zhang.
+Ailie Miller has now handed over the tools and trims of her trade along with the Dollie Vardin label to Dawei Zhang. in 2022, Dawei Zhang created a juliette cap style fascinator at short notice for PM Jacinda Ardern as part of the wardrobe that travelled with her to wear at Queen Elizabeth II's funerary ceremonies, and was worn at the lying-in-state procession.

 Text by Cecilie Geary.
 Banner image by Euan Sarginson © Fashion Quarterly.